-Figure 2.26: Secondary structure consensus calculations can be performed by enabling the VI-ENNA service via the Web Services \Rightarrow Secondary Structure menu.
+Figure 9.2: Secondary structure consensus calculations can be performed by enabling the VI-ENNA service via the Web Service ⇒ Secondary Structure menu.

-Figure 2.27: VIENNA can calculate alternate RNA base pairing probabilities.
+Figure 9.3: VIENNA can calculate alternate RNA base pairing probabilities.
 These are shown in Jalview as tool-tips on the RNA secondary structure probability score.

-Exercise 33: Viewing RNA Structures
+Exercise 30: Viewing RNA Structures

-- 33.a.
-Import RF00162 from Rfam (Full) using Fetch sequence(s) option in File menu. - 33.b.
-Select Colour by RNA Helices to shade the alignment by the secondary structure annotation provided by Rfam. - 33.c.
+- 30.a.
+Import RF00162 from the Rfam (Seed) source using Fetch sequence(s) from the Desktop's File menu. - 30.b.
+Select Colour by RNA Helices to shade the alignment by the secondary structure annotation provided by Rfam. - 30.c.
 Open VARNA with Structure ⇒ View Structure ⇒ RNA Secondary Structure.
 In the VARNA Structures Manager toggle between (i) secondary structure (alignment) (with gaps) and (ii) trimmed secondary structure (alignment).
 Explore the difference between trimmed and untrimmed views.
-Click on different residues and located them in the sequence alignment window. - 33.d.
+Click on different residues in the VARNA diagram you should also see them highlighted and selected in the sequence alignment window. - 30.d.
 In the VARNA Structures Manager, right click on display window to bring up the pop up context menu.
-Investigate option within File, Export, Display and Edit sections. - 33.e.
-Perform a secondary structure prediction in Web Services.
-Enable the VIENNA consensus calculation via the Web Services menu and select Change RNAAIiFold settings option. - 33.f.
-Edit the VIENNA calculation settings to show Base Pair probabilities.
-Explore how editing the alignment affects the consensus calculation. - 33.g.
-Import 2GIS from PDB database using Fetch sequence(s) option. - 33.h.
-Click on a sequence in Sequence ID panel and select Structure ⇒ View Structure ⇒ 2GIS, to view the structure in Jmol window.
-Click on different residues and located them in the sequence alignment window.
+Explore the options within the File, Export, Display and Edit sections.